MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

     AZURE_COGNITIVE_SEARCH_INDEX=byod-search-index
     ```

 1. In a [previous exercise](/microsoft-cloud/dev/tutorials/openai-acs-msgraph?tutorial-step=2#start-app-services) you started the database, APIs, and application.
 You also updated the `.env` file.
-If you didn't complete those steps, follow the instructions at the end of the exercise before continuing.
+If you didn't complete those steps, follow the instructions at the end of the earlier exercise before continuing.

 1. Once the application has loaded in the browser, select the **Chat Help** icon in the upper-right of the application.